 c.
 PUN Resource Node is a Settlement Point.

 d.
-PUN Resource Node cannot have mapped PUN Generation Resources.
+PUN Resource Node cannot have mapped PUN Generation/CLR Resources.

 e.
 There can be several PUN Resource Nodes for one PUN.

 f.
-Only PTP and DAM Energy Bids and Energy-Only Offers can be submitted at PUN Resource Node.
+Only PTP and DAM Energy Bids and Energy-Only Offers can be submitted at a PUN Resource Node.

 g.
 For DAM Energy-Only Offers, power is injected at the Electrical Bus of the PUN Resource Node.

 h.
-Cleared quantities are settled at PUN Resource Node Settlement Prices.
+DAM Cleared quantities are settled at PUN Resource Node SPP.

-5.2 Resource Nodes for PUN Generation Resource
+5.2 Resource Nodes for PUN Generation Resource/CLR

 a.
-Resource Connectivity Node for PUN Generation Resource represents the Electrical Bus where physical Resource is connected.
+Resource Connectivity Node for PUN Generation Resource/CLR represents the Electrical Bus where physical Resource is connected or the Connectivity Node of the CIM Load that the CLR is mapped to.

 b.
-Generator outputs are injected at Resource Connectivity Nodes.
+Generator outputs are injected at Resource Connectivity Nodes and CLR consumption is withdrawn at the Resource Connectivity Nodes.

 c.
-Resource Node for PUN Generation Resource represents the Electrical Bus where Settlement Point for PUN Generation Resource is located.
+Resource Node for PUN Generation Resource/CLR represents the Electrical Bus where Settlement Point for PUN Generation Resource/CLR is located.

 d.
-Resource Node for PUN Generation Resource is defined using First Fork Rule and others as described in Section 3.2, Resource Node Location, above.
+Resource Node for PUN Generation Resource/CLR is defined using First Fork Rule and others as described in Section 3.2, Resource Node Location, above.

 e.
-A Resource Node for a PUN Generation Resource is a Settlement Point.
+A Resource Node for a PUN Generation Resource/CLR is a Settlement Point.

 f.
-PUN energy offers represent net to grid in respect to PUN self-served load.
+PUN energy offers represent net to grid in respect to PUN self-served load excluding CLR energy consumption.
+PUN CLR Energy Bid Curves represent the bid to buy of the CLR total energy consumption

 g.
 Three-Part Supply Offer and Ancillary Service Offers can be submitted for PUN Generation Resource for the excess capacity and energy not used to serve the PUN self-serve Load.
+CLR Energy Bid Curves and Ancillary Service Offers can be submitted for PUN CLR for its total capacity.

 h.
-DAM Resource-specific Offers for PUN Generation Resources are settled at SPPs at Resource Nodes for PUN Generation Resources.
+DAM Resource-specific Energy Offer Curves and Energy Bid Curves for PUN Generation Resources/CLRs are settled using SPPs at Resource Nodes for PUN Generation Resources/CLRs.

 i.
 Constraints within a PUN can be monitored but will not be enforced by DAM, Reliability Unit Commitment (RUC) and Security-Constrained Economic Dispatch (SCED).